Jean Case: Awards and recognition

 Case was named the Washington Business Journal's Corporate Philanthropist of the Year in 2011.
 In 2013 she received the Excellence in Entrepreneurship Award from Wake Forest University and was a finalist for the Washington Business Journal's "Most Admired Nonprofit CEO."
 That same year she as a mentor for the Wall Street Journal's "Startup of the Year."

 In 2014, Case received an honorary Doctor of Humane Letters degree from Indiana University Lilly Family School of Philanthropy for her philanthropic work, and in 2015 she received an honorary Doctor of Humane Letters from George Mason University.

 In 2016, Case was elected to the American Academy of Arts and Sciences.

 In 2020, the National Venture Capital Association (NVCA) presented Case, and her husband Steve, with the 2020 American Spirit Award recognizing their philanthropic leadership and outstanding contribution to society.

+In 2023, Jean Case was the commencement speaker at the Virginia Tech graduation in Blacksburg, Virginia.

 Personal life

 While Case was working at AOL, she divorced her first husband and started a relationship with Steve Case.
-She and Steve married in 1998 in a ceremony officiated by the Rev. Billy Graham.
+She and Steve married in 1998 in a ceremony officiated by Billy Graham.
 They previously resided in McLean, Virginia, in a mansion that was the childhood home of Jacqueline Bouvier, which they sold in 2018.